 1. Prioritize Material

 Investing in a yoga mat made of grippy material is game-changing, McPhillips says.
 You never want to feel like you're about to fall or slip during a yoga class, especially as you transition into more challenging poses, like camel or a handstand.

 That's why you want to look for a yoga mat made of non-slip materials, such as polyurethane.
 Polyurethane is a type of plastic that's usually a top coating on high-end yoga mats.
 It provides comfort and is easy to grip, making your hands and feet feel like they're firmly rooted into the mat.
 Polyurethane is also durable, helping your mat last for years, McPhillips adds.

 2. Find the Right Thickness

-Thickness is a personal preference, which is why you want to try out different yoga mats before you buy, McPhillips says.
+Thickness is a personal preference, which is why you want to try out different yoga mats before you buy one, McPhillips says.
 Thicker mats (6 millimeters and above) are excellent for people who have sensitive joints, as they provide extra support and cushioning.

 McPhillips suggests yoga newbies start with a 3-millimeter or 5-millimeter mat, which is the standard thickness.
 This level of thickness provides padding without it feeling too squishy during your practice.

 With that said, thicker mats are usually more expensive.
 And if you're shopping on a budget, McPhillips recommends buying a thin polyurethane mat (like the 1.5-millimeter mat above) and layering it on top of a communal mat at your yoga studio or gym.